chicoferreira/lifestealer/docs/configuration/items.md

 ## Defining which heart items should be dropped when a player dies

-The `item to drop when player dies` fieldis used to define which heart item should be dropped when a player dies.
+The `item to drop when player dies` field is used to define which heart item should be dropped when a player dies.

 This must exist in the `items` list above, otherwise the plugin will not load.